Michigan football opens as 3.5-point underdog to Ohio State in 2024 college football season

 Fresh off its first college football national championship since the 1997 season, Michigan football is still facing doubts as it heads into the 2024 season.

-The Wolverines, despite three straight victories over their arch-rival, have already been slated as an underdog against Ohio State in the 2024 season.
+The Wolverines, despite three straight victories over their arch-rival, have already been slated as an underdog against Ohio State for their 2024 meeting.

 REQUIRED READING: Michigan football recruiting: Wolverines have lowest 'talent metric' of any CFP champion